millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

 A Simple Pendulum
 -----------------
 Here is a simple example of how this can be useful in the real world.
 Say we have a pendulum and we want to calculate the period (the time it takes to complete a swing).
-We assume that the period (:math:`t`, time) is based on the quantities :math:`l` (length), :math:`m` (mass), and :math:`a` (acceleration).
+We assume that the period (:math:`t`, time) is based on the quantities :math:`m` (mass), :math:`l` (length), and :math:`a` (acceleration due to gravity).

 .. image:: ./static/pendulum.jpg